blab/size-genetic-clusters/README.md

 **Conditional on cluster extinction**

-### Empirical approximation of the probability that transmission occurs before mutation
+### Empirical estimation of the probability that transmission occurs before mutation

 The script **draw_proba_transmission_before_mutation.R** reproduces the simulation approach developped in the paper to estimate the probability that a transmission event occurs before a mutation event for different pathogens.